lmarecha-creator/mcafeecloudguru/content/190moreinformation/040_dashboard/20_connect.md

 6- Extract the files and upload them to your repository: ***Deployment-Windows-VM***

-5- Repeat the same and click the “Create repository” button for the second repository and give it a name : Deployment of app with SQL.
+5- Repeat the same and click the “Create repository” button for the second repository and give it a name : Deployment-app-SQL